 Coconut Milk Fudge Bars are my newest obsession!
 You can call these fudge pops, chocolate popsicles or a chocolate fudge bar and it is all the same thing and so delicious.
-This recipe creation came about last summer when I was trying to beat the heat here in Texas which can top 105 degrees in the summer (in the shade) and we have been making it ever since.
+This recipe creation came about one summer when I was trying to beat the heat here in Texas which can top 105 degrees in the summer (in the shade) and we have been making it ever since.

 When it is this hot outside, healthy, tasty and cool is what I am looking for in my food.
 Another reason I like making my own fudge bars is I really haven't been impressed with fudge bars from the store lately.
 They are either too hard or lack flavor.
 These coconut milk fudge bars completely fix these issues!

 With only a few ingredients, you can have these fudge bars made in the morning and frozen for eating in the evening.
 The ingredients are going to be much healthier than what you would buy in the store and you can customize it to suit your needs.
 Basically, I consider this popsicle a healthy dessert!